 Until 31 December 2020, agents can continue to send EU/EEA/Swiss students to study in the UK as usual.
 After this date, there will be some changes to the entry requirements for EU students.

-The UK government has not yet decided the details of this new system.
+The UK government has not yet decided the details of the new system.
 Under current government plans, all visitors will require a passport to enter the UK.

-If you are unclear about these changes, please contact the English UK team.
+If you are unclear about this information, please contact the English UK team.